dilumdarshana/nodeREST/README.md

 Note:
     - Assume that having a database call 'bookAPI' in mongo
     - Assume that mongo db has table call 'books'
+    - All APIs can be test using Google Chrome 'Postman' extension
     - npm global installations will keep in '/usr/local/lib/node_modules' in Mac.

 HOW TO RUN: